 As best you can, use the name of the corporations involved in your proposal-A definitive story about a proven process is attractive to reviewers.

-speaker-thisadds professional credibility to your speakers and your proposal in general.
+Submit or update the biography for each speaker-this adds professional credibility to your speakers and your proposal in general.

 The AFP Staff is here for guidance—ask questions if you are unsure of an aspect of your submission.

-Use-aformat that fits your proposal perfectly, it will have more punch.
+Take some time to figure out the format that is appropriate for your submission.
+Use-a format that fits your proposal perfectly, it will have more punch.
 Consider the best way for attendees to consume the information you are sharing.

 Look forward - A session about new issues corporates will be facing in coming years stands out from sessions that cover familiar topics.

-grammar-yourdescription forms the basis for what AFP shares in our program materials, web site, etc.
+Write clearly and use correct grammar-your description forms the basis for what AFP shares in our program materials, web site, etc.